shafraz17/Face-detection-with-OpenCV/README.md

 cap.release()
 cv2.destroyAllWindows()
 ```
-Thme camera is release and all windows are destroyed.
+The camera is release and all windows are destroyed.